DOAJ/doaj/cms/pages/docs/faq.md

 - **Help available?** Yes.
 [Contact our Help Desk](mailto:helpdesk@doaj.org).
 - **Testing available**: on a case-by-case basis and only for [publisher supporters](/support/publisher-supporters/)
 - **Documentation** No
-- **Troubleshooting**: you must be careful to enter the Print ISSN and Electronic ISSN in the right field.
+- **Troubleshooting**: make sure you enter the Print ISSN and Electronic ISSN in the right ISSN field.

-### A note about updating articles
+## Correcting or updating article metadata

-Sometimes article metadata needs to be updated.
-We use the Full Text URL and DOI, if present, to identify and match articles.
-If you are updating article metadata with details about authors, affiliations, year, volume, issue, etc or adding a DOI to an article that doesn't have one in DOAJ, you will be able to send us the updated metadata, using one of the methods above, without any problem.
+Sometimes, article metadata needs to be updated or corrected.
+When you upload new metadata, we use the Full Text URL and DOI (if present) to identify and match articles.
+This allows existing metadata to be updated.

+If you are updating article metadata with details about title, authors, affiliations, year, volume, issue, page number or adding a DOI to an article that doesn't already have one, you can send us the updated metadata using one of the methods above.

-However, if you need to update the Full Text URL or DOI of articles that already have that metadata present in DOAJ, you will need to contact us first.
-Submitting new FUll Text URLs or DOIs will cause duplicate articles to be created.
-Our preferenc here is that we delete the existing article records first.
+If you need to update or correct the Full Text URL or DOI for articles that already have a Full Text URL or DOI in the DOAJ metadata, you must contact us first.
+We will need to delete the existing articles for you before you upload the new version.
+Submitting new Full Text URLs or DOIs will cause duplicate articles to be created.

-If you do need us to delete article metadata, please contact Help Desk with the following details:
+To delete article metadata, please contact Help Desk with the following details:

 - journal title
 - ISSN(s)
-- years to be deleted (we can only delete whole years) or if we should delete all article for a journal
+- years to be deleted (we can only delete whole years) or if we should delete all articles for a journal

-We will confirm the number of articles to delete with you.
+We will first confirm with you the number of articles to be deleted.
 Deleting articles is instantaneous and cannot be reversed.

 ## Help with metadata uploads